-Yaroslav Shramko: From the very first days of the Russian invasion I have personally felt an immense support and solidarity of the colleagues and friends from all over the world, especially from Germany and Poland, but also from many other countries.
-I received so many mails from logicians and philosophers, both familiar and unfamiliar, offering help, asking what they could do for Ukrainian colleagues and expressing the strongest condemnation of the Russian imperialistic aggression.
-I know it was the same with many my colleagues from other Ukrainian universities.
+Yaroslav Shramko: From the very first days of the Russian invasion, I have personally felt immense support from and solidarity with colleagues and friends from all over the world, especially from Germany and Poland, but also from many other countries.
+I received so many emails from logicians and philosophers, both familiar and unfamiliar, offering help, asking what they could do for their Ukrainian colleagues and expressing the strongest condemnation of the Russian imperialistic aggression.
+I know it was the same with many of my colleagues from other Ukrainian universities.
 Such support from the world scientific community has been and remains very important to us, and it helps us a lot to withstand all the challenges that we are going through right now.
 It is also important that we have been able to carry out some practical projects aimed at supporting Ukrainian philosophers.
-Thus, colleagues from the Institute for Logic, Language and Computation (University of Amsterdam) Sonja Smets and Nina Gierasimczuk contacted the Head of Logic Department at the Taras Shevchenko National University of Kyiv Irina Khomenko and me with the idea of holding a special fundraising logic conference aimed in particular at supporting colleagues in Ukraine who affected by Russian aggression.
-And such a conference, "Logic4Peace" (https://events.illc.uva.nl/Logic4Peace/About/), was indeed organized in a very short period of time and was held online on April 22-23, 2022.
-Eighteen international institutions got involved in its organization, and the conference itself was a great success.
-All the funds raised were directed to the charitable foundation 'Voices of children' which provides humanitarian aid for Ukrainian children, as well as to colleagues at universities in Ukraine, who were either displaced or have lost their homes.
+Thus, colleagues from the Institute for Logic, Language and Computation (University of Amsterdam) Sonja Smets and Nina Gierasimczuk contacted the head of the Logic Department at the Taras Shevchenko National University of Kyiv Irina Khomenko and me with the idea of holding a special fundraising logic conference aimed at supporting colleagues in Ukraine who have been affected by Russian aggression.
+And such a conference, Logic4Peace (https://events.illc.uva.nl/Logic4Peace/About/), was indeed organised in a very short period of time and was held online on 22-23 April 2022.
+Eighteen international institutions got involved in its organisation, and the conference itself was a great success.
+All the funds raised were directed to the charitable foundation Voices of Children, which provides humanitarian aid for Ukrainian children, as well as to colleagues at universities in Ukraine who were either displaced or have lost their homes.
 I think that such events are a vivid confirmation of the solidarity of the international scientific community with us, their Ukrainian colleagues, who together with the whole Ukrainian people are fighting against the Russian aggressors.
 I can only express my deepest gratitude to all colleagues and to the international scientific community for this support - it is invaluable.